 High-end properties with extensive amenities, often along the Corniche.

-Comfortable stays with standard services, spread all over the city.
+Comfortable stays with standard services, spread city-wide.

 Apartments or homes suitable for longer travels or groups.